Are you optimizing the return on investment of your company's wellness programs? According to research, probably not.

-The popularity of workplace wellness programs has skyrocketed in recent years, the larger the organization, the more likely they are to offer corporate wellness programming.
-The Society for Human Resource Management reported that in 2015 80% of employers offered some level of preventative health services and/or information to employees.
-Some reports suggest that 90% of employers with over 200 employees offer employee wellness programming.
-With so many companies investing in workplace wellness, it may be surprising to learn that only 30% of companies evaluate and measure how these programs are impacting the health and wellness of their employees1.
-Even fewer assess the health status and health needs of their employee population before deciding what wellness services to invest in.
-Not all wellness programs are created equal and with continuously mounting pressures on decision makers to demonstrate the business impact of their investments, it’s especially important to partner with a wellness provider that delivers measurable results.
+With so many companies investing in workplace wellness, it should come as a surprise that only 30% of companies evaluate and measure how these programs are impacting the health and wellness of their employees1.
+Even fewer assess the health needs of their employee population before deciding which wellness services to invest in.
+Not all wellness programs are created equal.
+With continuously mounting pressures on decision makers to demonstrate the business impact of their investments, it’s especially important to partner with a wellness provider that delivers results that can be measured.

-To understand the return on investment of employee wellness programs, it’s important to analyze how exactly unhealthy employees impact their business’ bottom line.
+To understand the revenue impact of wellness programs, you need to first understand how unhealthy employees impact the bottom line.
 It is estimated that nearly half of employers in Canada don’t consistently track employee absenteeism nor do they track the specific causes of individual absentee instances.
 Also, because most employers focus only on absenteeism when analyzing wellness program ROI, and neglect to account for the indirect and longer term costs associated with poor employee health, there is a tendency to underestimate such costs.
 Time away from work is a large part of the wellness ROI equation – particularly when looking at near term and direct costs.
 However, the longer term impacts of poor employee health are often larger than employers realize.

-“The cost of recruiting and training replacement workers and the cumulative negative impact that unhealthy employees have on productivity, workplace injury risk, and employee morale far exceed the costs of absenteeism” explains Dr. Mike Wahl, Senior Director of Wellness Strategy & Solutions at Medisys Corporate Health (Medisys).
-Wahl believes that the key to optimizing the ROI of wellness programs is building programs around employee health data obtained through biometric screens.
-“The majority of companies that seek to implement wellness programs are not given the right guidance on the collection of employee health metrics to track impact” explains Wahl.
-“Most wellness providers merely recommend employee health interventions on a consultative basis; very rarely do they execute the interventions onsite and then accurately monitor employee health outcomes over time,” says Wahl.
+“The cost of recruiting and training replacement workers and the cumulative negative impact that unhealthy employees have on productivity, workplace injury risk, and employee morale far exceed the costs of absenteeism” explains Dr. Farrell Cahil, head of research at Medisys Health Group.
+Cahil believes that the key to optimizing the ROI of wellness programs is building programs around employee health data obtained through programs such as biometric screens.
+“The majority of companies that seek to implement wellness programs are not given the right guidance on the collection of employee health metrics to track impact” explains Cahil.
+“Most wellness providers merely recommend employee health interventions on a consultative basis; very rarely do they execute the interventions onsite and then accurately monitor employee health outcomes over time,” says Cahil.

 How much do unhealthy employees cost your business?
-Consider the statistics below:
+Consider the stats below:

 - Canadian employees with two or more lifestyle risk factors (eg. being sedentary, being overweight or obese, smoking, or high alcohol intake) are absent 50% more often than those without the risk factors, and cost their employers 2-3 times more in health benefit costs2.

-- The number of days lost from work due to illness among individuals with diabetes can equate up to 78.5 days per year4.
-Reducing refined sugar intake can significantly decrease an employee's diabetes risk.
+- The number of days lost from work due to illness among individuals with diabetes can equate up to 78.5 days per year4 should complications arise.

 - Employees returning to work after a significant illness are more than likely to require ergonomic support6.

-- There is a linear relationship between obesity and number of workers’ compensation claims, lost workdays, medical claims costs, and indemnity claims costs8.
+- Research demonstrates that there is a linear relationship between obesity and number of workers’ compensation claims, lost workdays, medical claims costs, and indemnity claims costs8.

 - Overweight and obese employees spend 35% on health services and 77% more on medications than their healthy weight counterparts.

-Developing a wellness program to deliver sound and measurable returns is not as elusive as some may think.
-It’s just a matter of assessing the health issues and needs of the employee population through collecting vital metrics, and then understanding the associated direct and indirect costs of these health issues to the organization.
-For example, employers with safety-sensitive work environments typically have different needs than those with office environments because the safety performance of employees in safety-sensitive environments is a substantial cost driver for the organization.
-It's important to note that safety performance is directly linked to employee health and quality of life.
+Developing an employee wellness program that delivers sound and measurable returns is not as elusive as some may think.
+It’s just a matter of assessing the health issues, wants, and needs of your employee population and understanding the associated direct and indirect costs of these health issues to the organization.
+For example, employers with safety-sensitive work environments typically have different needs than those with office environments.
+This is because the safety performance of employees in safety-sensitive environments is a substantial cost driver for the organization and because safety performance is directly linked to employee health and quality of life.

 Wellness programs come in all shapes and sizes.
 Some wellness programs are built around boosting employee activity during the work day – for example running corporate fitness challenges or giving employees access to standing desks, walking desks, corporate gyms, or onsite fitness classes.
 Whereas other programs are focused on encouraging healthy eating in the workplace – such as offering rewards to participate in corporate healthy eating challenges, outfitting cafeterias with salad bars and nutritious meal options, stocking vending machines with healthy snacks, or offering onsite dietitian coaching services and “lunch & learns”.
 The majority of wellness programs in place today, however, lack meaningful health outcome measures that enable employers to track and demonstrate return on investment over time.